voxTeam/ps_banner/tests/E2E/README.md

 ### Running all tests with fast fail mode

-To run test that stop after the first fail:
+The fast fail mode give us the possibility to abort the run after first test failure.
+It uses the --bail option from [mocha](https://mochajs.org/#command-line-usage).

+This mode is mostly used in CI (like here in Github Actions), to stop the tests as quickly as possible.

 ```shell
 PS_VERSION='1.7.7' URL_FO='http://localhost/prestashop/' npm run e2e-tests-fast-fail